conda-incubator/nvidia-virtual-packages/README.md

 The `__cuda_arch` virtual package provides the minimum compute capability of the available CUDA devices detected on the system and the model description of the same device.
-This virtual package may be used to enforce a mininmum compute capability for a conda package or build multiple variants of a conda package which each target one or a subset of CUDA devices.
+This virtual package may be used to enforce a minimum compute capability for a conda package or build multiple variants of a conda package which each target one or a subset of CUDA devices.